-The institution may apply an Administrative Withdrawal to any student whose absences do not have justifications, dropping out of courses, did not return to class, academic deficiencies or discipline situations.
+The institution apply an Administrative Withdrawal to any student whose absences do not have justifications, dropping out of courses, did not return to class, academic deficiencies or discipline situations.
 If the student doesn't complete an official withdrawal, the last day of academic events attendance will be used by institutions for purposes of determining an administrative withdrawal.
-The date for determining the administrative withdrawal is in on or before the end of the semester that will be includes 14 calendar days since the student first academic events attendance absence.
+The date for determining the administrative withdrawal will be includes of fails to attend to classes for 14 consecutive days since the student first academic events attendance absence.